There are many reasons why it's worth upgrading your entertainment set-up at home with a top-of-the-range new soundbar.

-That means that soundbars are also the perfect solution for smaller homes that can't quite fit a 7.1 channel speaker system.
-Despite most only featuring front-facing speakers, they’re able to confidently project sound in a way that makes it seems as though there's booming audio coming from most directions.
+Despite most only featuring front-facing speakers, many soundbars are able to confidently project sound in a way that makes it seems as though there's booming audio coming from most directions.

-When it comes to soundbars, there’s a lot of choice.
-Despite they’re called soundBARS, they tend to come in different shapes and sizes.
+We can't stress this enough: when it comes to soundbars, there’s a lot of choice.
+Despite being called soundbars, they tend to come in different shapes and sizes.
 They also range in price from under £100/$100 to over £1,000/$1,500.

 The cheaper the model you go for, the more basic the connections are likely to be.
 Whereas more expensive ones add superior HDMI inputs (including 4K/HDR passthrough), wireless audio streaming (e.g. Bluetooth and AirPlay), better power, more refined speaker drivers, and decoding of Blu-ray sound formats.